 great! now how to do i cook this recipe?

 To start this recipe you first want to roast your garlic.
 (Obviously...)
 This is pretty simple!

 Cut off the top half inch of an entire head of garlic.
-Place onto a foil lined, rimmed, baking sheet then drizzle with about 2 Tbsp olive oil.
-No need to measure, be generous!Bake at 350 degrees for 30 minutes, or until your cloves are browned and the skin is a little crispy (sounds like spring break, no? 😛 ).
+Place onto a foil lined, rimmed, baking sheet then drizzle with about 2 tablespoon olive oil.
+No need to measure, be generous!Roast at 350 degrees for 30 minutes, or until your cloves are browned and the skin is a little crispy (sounds like spring break, no? 😛 ).
 Allow to cool then carefully remove each clove and separate out all of the skins.
 Be careful doing this as I just learned you can cut yourself on the skins!

 Next, you're going to need the bacon fat from a pound of bacon.
 If you're sitting there going "Oh great, what am I going to do with all that bacon since you want me to have bacon fat but no bacon for this recipe!"....have no fear!
 Here are some ideas!

 Not enough bacon for you?
 Good.
 You're my kind of person.
 And we can probably become good friends in bacon rehab once my bacontervention happens.